-1. Principal activities
+1. PRINCIPAL ACTIVITIES

-JSC Insurance Company Aldagi ("Aldagi") was established on 11 August 1998 under the laws of Georgia.
+On 11 August 1998 a Joint Stock Company Insurance Company Aldagi ("Aldagi") was established under the laws of Georgia.
 In 2014 Aldagi began a corporate reorganisation process in order to separate its health insurance business from property and casualty insurance business.
-Reorganization was finalized on 31 July 2014 under the laws of Georgia and resulted in creation of two separate entities: JSC Insurance Company Imedi L ("Imedi L" or "the Company") and JSC Insurance Company Aldagi, with Imedi L retaining the old tax identification number of previously existed Aldagi - 204919008, and Imedi L is considered to be the legal successor of the old entity.
+Reorganization was finalized on 31 July 2014 and resulted in creation of two separate entities: JSC Insurance Company Imedi L ("Imedi L" or "the Company") and JSC Insurance Company Aldagi, with Imedi L retaining the old tax identification number of previously existed Aldagi - 204919008, and Imedi L is considered to be the legal successor of the old entity.